hackerb9/vt340test/mmj.md

 # MMJ: DEC's Modified Modular Jack

-The VT340 has three MMJ ports: the first and second communication ports and the printer port.
-Officially it is called "DEC-423" or "DECconnect", but colloquially and most commonly it is "MMJ".
+The VT340 has three [MMJ][MMJ] ports: the first and second communication ports and the printer port.
+They are backwards compatible with RS-232 but do not use the same connector.
+Officially Digital called it **DEC-423** or **DECconnect**, but colloquially and most commonly it is simply **MMJ**.

 <!-- XXX TODO: Put image of back panel here with arrow to MMJ and -->
 <!-- showing synonyms: MMJ, DEC-423, DECconnect. -->